 Does Motor Vehicle Registration Sound Overwhelming?
 Let Clutch Help

-Keeping things simple is what makes Clutch a great ally for your next vehicle purchase.
+Keeping things simple makes Clutch a great ally for your next vehicle purchase.
 Not only do you get perks like a 210-point inspection, a fair value trade-in, and a 90-day, 60,000-km warranty, but you also get to skip the registration process.
 Instead, we'll do it for you.
 That's like jumping to the front of the line at Canada's Wonderland.
 The only thing left for you to do is pop the keys in the ignition and enjoy one of life's greatest pleasures: the freedom to go anywhere.